sportsdunia logo

 Who is the Best Test Batsman in the World?

-The best batsman in Test cricket among the active players have shown terrific skills and talent over the years.
+The best batsman in Test cricket among the active players has shown terrific skills and talent over the years.
 It’s their years of hard work and training which has helped them to become one of the greatest players to grace the longest format of the game.
 But it’s not just about talent and skills; these players have also shown immense consistency to remain at the top of the list for years.

 Advertisement

-10. Yashasvi Jaiswal (India)
+10. Yashasvi Jaiswal | India

 The young opening batter of the Indian team, Yashasvi Jaiswal, has played some magnificent knocks in Test cricket in recent years.
 His natural aggressive intent has helped him score big against some mighty opponents at a very young age.
 In a short career of 19 Test matches, Jaiswal has scored 1798 runs so far at an impressive average of 52.88, which includes 10 half-centuries and four centuries.
 He has also smashed two double centuries.
 He is currently in the fourth spot in the ICC Test rankings with 847 ratings.

-9. Temba Bavuma (South Africa)
+Temba Bavuma

 Advertisement

-8. Rishabh Pant (India)
+8. Rishabh Pant | India

 India’s star wicketkeeper-batter Rishabh Pant has been the most consistent and best Test batsman for the Men in Blue in the past few years.
 No one can forget his Gabba heroics against Australia, which created history.
 Pant’s unique style of play makes him one of the most entertaining yet effective players in Test cricket.
 He has played 43 Test matches so far in his career and has scored 2948 runs at an average of 42.11.
-The left-handed batter has 13 half-centuries and six centuries to his name.
+The left-handed batter has 13 half-centuries and 7 centuries to his name.
 Pant is in ninth place in the ICC Test rankings along with Usman Khawaja and Saud Shakeel, as they all have 739 ratings.

-7. Harry Brook (England)
+7. Harry Brook | England

 England’s young middle-order batter, Harry Brook, has achieved multiple milestones in Test cricket in just a short period.
 The star right-handed batter has already smashed eight centuries in just 24 matches.
 He has scored 2281 runs so far at an average of 58.48.
 Brook is just 26 years of age and has a lot of cricket still left to play, which means he will achieve many more milestones in the future.
 He is currently the number two-ranked batter in the ICC Test rankings with 876 points.